Peripheral Component Interface

 [Home]

-The Peripheral Component Interface 'PCI' Bus was originally developed as a local bus expansion for
+Peripheral Component Interface 'PCI' Bus was originally developed as a local

-on the version.
-So with each clock tick, 32 or 64 bit data is transferred
+version.
+So with each clock tick, 32 or 64 bit data is transferred over the bus.

-chip interface bus.
-So signal chip solutions or ASIC parts are the only
+interface bus.
+So signal chip solutions or ASIC parts are the only PCI chips listed

 Integrated Circuit Vendors;